imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 TextMagicApi apiInstance = new TextMagicApi();
-String query = "\"A\""; // String | Find recipients by specified search query Integer limit = 10; // Integer | How many results to return Integer lists = 0; // Integer | Should lists be returned or not try {
+String query = "\"A\""; // String | Find recipients by specified search query Integer limit = 10; // Integer | The number of results per page.
+Integer lists = 0; // Integer | Should lists be returned or not
+try {
     GetContactsAutocompleteResponse result = apiInstance.getContactsAutocomplete(query, limit, lists);